-Unique shopping.
 Nashville has numerous opportunities to shop locally.
 You don’t have to leave Music City with the typical souvenirs like tacky t-shirts and shot glasses.
-Support local businesses with unique merchandise that embodies Nashville’s trendy essence.
+When you visit Nashville, support local businesses with unique merchandise that embodies the city’s trendy essence.

 Hatch Show Print is a historic letterpress shop located in the lobby of the Country Music Hall of Fame.
 Established in 1879, Hatch made prints for numerous musicians, including Garth Brooks and Johnny Cash.
 You can purchase iconic or recently designed prints.